minhuiiy/cinema_booking/README.md

 ### What Cinema Booking ?

-Cinema Booking is an application that helps users search for and book movie tickets at cinemas in Hanoi.
+Cinema Booking is an application that helps users search for and book movie tickets 🎟️ at cinemas in Hanoi.
 The app offers a user-friendly and cinematic interface, quick operations, and a convenient ticket-booking experience.

 It leverages Flutter Clean Architecture and Flutter BLoC, ensuring a well-structured and scalable design that facilitates future growth, comprehensive testing, and efficient QA processes.
-That also makes it easy to develop hard-to-reach UseCase in the future
+That also makes it easy to develop hard-to-reach UseCase in the future.

 ### 📌 Cinema Booking Components